 You can also bring the caterpillar indoors in a Mason jar or aquarium.
 Just ensure the opening will be large enough to release a winged creature without damaging it.

-- Poke holes in the lid to provide air and line the bottom of the container with 2 inches of soil or sand.
+- Poke holes in the lid to provide air and line the bottom of the container with 2 inches (5 cm.) of soil or sand.

 - Provide the larvae with the leaves from the plant upon which you found the creature.
 You can save some leaves for daily feeding in the refrigerator in a bag with a moist paper towel.
-Most caterpillars will need 1 to 2 leaves per day.
+Most caterpillars will need one to two leaves per day.

 - Put some sticks inside the container for the caterpillar to spin its cocoon upon.
 Once the caterpillar forms a chrysalis or cocoon, place a damp sponge inside the enclosure to provide moisture.
 Keep the bottom of the enclosure clean and mist the container occasionally.